 Now is the time to use these shops, support local businesses and champion our borough.
 If we all work together our local economy can recover and thrive.
 We need to see a shift in mindset, everything you need can be bought in Hyndburn – by choosing local businesses you are supporting workers, families and our community.
 This is what the campaign is about, encouraging people to think of the big picture, think about Hyndburn and shop locally”

-Sara Britcliffe, MP for Hyndburn and Haslingden:
+Sara Britcliffe, MP for Hyndburn: